Coronavirus cases fall, experts disagree whether peak is near

 Travel restrictions that have paralyzed the world’s second-biggest economy have left Wuhan and other Chinese cities resembling ghost towns.

 World stocks, which had seen rounds of sell-offs over the virus, surged to record highs on hopes of a peak in cases.
 The Dow industrials, S&P 500 and Nasdaq all hit new highs, and Asian shares nudged higher on Wednesday.
-[MKTS/GLOB]

 Even if the epidemic ends soon, it has taken a toll of China’s economy, with companies laying off workers and needing loans running into billions of dollars to stay afloat.
 Supply chains for makers of items from cars to smartphones have broken down.

-Wu Chaoming, chief economist at Fortune Securities, said the impact on China’s labor market would be far greater than that of a 2002-2003 outbreak of another coronavirus that caused Severe Acute Respiratory Syndrome.

-About 24% of the labor force risked a pay cut or even being laid off, he said.

-ANZ Bank said China’s first-quarter growth would probably slow to 3.2% to 4.0%, down from a projection of 5.0%.
+ANZ bank said China’s first-quarter growth would probably slow to 3.2% to 4.0%, down from a projection of 5.0%.

-China will stagger the re-opening of schools to stave off virus risks, a government official said.
+China will stagger the return of students to school across different regions to reduce the risk of spreading the virus, a government education official said.

 Reporting by Ryan Woo, Huizhong Wu, Stella Qiu, Judy Hua, Kevin Yao, Zhang Min and Dominique Patton in Beijing; Brenda Goh in Shanghai; Keith Zhai in Singapore; Stephanie Nebehay and Emma Farge in Geneva; David Lawder and Eric Beech in Washington; Writing by Stephen Coates and Robert Birsel; Editing by Clarence Fernandez